turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 * 4: Project completes all base requirements according to the spec harness.
 * 3: Project completes most requirements but fails 5 or fewer spec harness tests.
-* 2: Project completes most requirements but fails 10 or fewer spec harness tests.
+* 2: Project completes most requirements but fails 10 to 6 spec harness tests.
 * 1: Project fails more than 10 spec harness tests.

 ### Technical Quality